-Cook County became like many other major jurisdictions in the United States: an Election Board managing voter registration and election administration in the central city, with an elected County Clerk managing such operations in the suburban areas.
+Cook County became like many other major jurisdictions in the United States: an Election Board managing voter registration and election administration in the central city, and an elected County Clerk managing elections in the suburbs.

 The three members of the Board of Election Commissioners for the City of Chicago are appointed by the Cook County Circuit Court to three-year terms.
 In a 3-year cycle, one Commissioner's term expires each year.
 By law, the Board membership must include at least one member from each of the state's two leading political parties.
 Based on ballots cast in primary elections, those parties are the Democratic and Republican parties.
 A prospective Commissioner's political affiliation is determined by his or her record for selecting ballots at Primary Elections.